Termination Of Child Support In New York

 The 21st birthday is considered a rite of passage.
 Not only does society consider this is when a teenager becomes an adult, but it’s also the time at which a court determines that a minor no longer needs the financial support of their parents.
 Child support payments are typically terminated at this time.
 However, there are some situations in which child support may end early or may not end until well after this milestone.

-Stopping Child Support Payments Before the 21st Birthday
+Stopping New York Child Support Payments Before the 21st Birthday

 Typically, child support payments will continue until the child turns 21, unless: